Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Conclusions

 \section{Conclusions}

 This paper has explored examples of a temporally dynamic graph-based representation updated with asynchronous parallelism (DGP).
-The DGP syntax presented consists of each node receiving an arbitrary number of inputs from an unrestricted topology (i.e., recursive connections are permitted), and then performing an arbitrary function.
+The DGP syntax presented consists of each node receiving an arbitrary number of inputs from an unrestricted topology (that is, recursive connections are permitted), and then performing an arbitrary function.
 The representation is evolved under a self-adaptive and open-ended scheme, allowing the topology to grow to any size to meet the demands of the problem space.

-In the discrete case, DGP is equivalent to a form of Random Boolean Network (RBN).
-It was shown that the XCSF Learning Classifier System is able to design ensembles of asynchronous RBN whose emergent behaviour can collectively solve discrete-valued computational tasks under a reinforcement learning scheme.
+In the discrete case, DGP is equivalent to a form of RBN.
+It was shown that the XCSF LCS is able to design ensembles of asynchronous RBN whose emergent behaviour can collectively solve discrete-valued computational tasks under a reinforcement learning scheme.
 In particular, it was shown possible to evolve and retrieve the content-addressable memory existing as locally stable limit points (attractors) within the asynchronously (randomly) updated networks when the final node states from the previous match processing cycle become the starting states for the next environmental input.
 Furthermore, it was shown that the parameters controlling system sampling of the networks' dynamical behaviour can be made to self-adapt to the temporal complexities of the target environment.
 The introduced system thus does not need prior knowledge of the dynamics of the solution networks necessary to represent the environment.
-In particular, the representation scheme was exploited to solve the Woods102 non-Markov maze (i.e., without extra mechanisms), a maze which has only previously been solved by LCS using an explicit 8-bit memory register.
+In particular, the representation scheme was exploited to solve the Woods102 non-Markov maze (that is, without extra mechanisms), a maze which has only previously been solved by LCS using an explicit 8-bit memory register.

-A significant advantage of the memory inherent within DGP is that each rule / network's short-term memory is variable-length and adaptive, i.e., the networks can adjust the memory parameters, selecting within the limits of the capacity of the memory, what aspects of the input sequence are available for computing predictions.
-In addition, as the topology is variable-length, the maximum size of the short-term memory is open-ended, increasing as the number of nodes within the network grows.
+A significant advantage of the memory inherent within DGP is that each rule / network's short-term memory is variable-length and adaptive, that is, the networks can adjust the memory parameters, selecting within the limits of the capacity of the memory, what aspects of the input sequence are available for computing predictions.
+In addition, as the topology is variable length, the maximum size of the short term memory is open-ended, increasing as the number of nodes within the network grows.
 Thus the maximum size of the content-addressable memory does not need to be predetermined.